 This is a sponsored post written by me on behalf of TUACA Vanilla Citrus Liqueur.
 All opinions are 100% mine.

 One of my very favorite things about my life as a food blogger is how I get to celebrate the holiday season beginning in about September.
 I’ve always been a bit Christmas-obsessed, and now I find myself working on cold-weather an holiday recipes before summer is even over!

-We’re finally getting some crisp October weather here in the Pacific Northwest, which means it’s about darn time for some hot mulled wine.
-My family is big on tradition, especially during the period from October through New Years.
+We’re finally getting some crisp October weather here, which means it’s about darn time for some hot mulled wine.

 When I want mulled wine, I just warm up wine on the stove top, stir in a bit of the infused syrup, and add my little boost of TUACA.
 Vanilla and citrus are perfect compliments to the flavors of mulled wine.

-My friends over at TUACA sent me a few other recipes to try, including my new favorite, the Tuaca Mule.
+My friends over at TUACA sent me a few other Tuaca recipes to try, including my new favorite, the Tuaca Mule.
 I love anything served out of one of those adorable copper mugs!
-They even made a handy video to show how easy it is to whip up one of these tasty cocktails.

 Later this week I’m going to try a few variations on their recipe, using orange juice instead of lime juice and including some homemade ginger ale.

 As always, remember to enjoy drinks responsibly!